-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

 And while they had tickets purchased for the flight, they had always been overbooked and South Korean citizens always had priority over foreigners.

-In New Zealand, a Ministry of Foreign Affairs and Trade (MFAT) operation was underway to try to rescue stranded Kiwis from Wuhan.
+In New Zealand, a Ministry of Foreign Affairs and Trade (MFAT) operation was underway to try to rescue stranded New Zealanders from Wuhan.

-However, the journey from the city where the man lives with his family to Wuhan was far too great, the man said.
+However, the journey from the city where the man lives with his family to Wuhan was too far, the man said.

 "I'd love to get my kids back to New Zealand [but] we can't get out of here," he said.

-"I'm guessing there are thousands of foreigners stuck in this position with families, we're just riding time and seeing what's happening."
+"I'm guessing there are thousands of foreigners stuck in this position with families; we're just riding time and seeing what's happening."

-The man encouraged Kiwis not to donate money directly to China, instead to help others trying to make a difference off-shore.
+The man encouraged New Zealanders not to donate money directly to China, instead to help others trying to make a difference offshore.